snmptt/snmptt/snmptt/docs/snmptt.md

 # <a name="Downloading"></a>Downloading

 SNMPTT can be downloaded from the [Sourceforge files page](https://sourceforge.net/projects/snmptt/files/snmptt/).
-The primary git source code repository is avaialble at [Sourceforge](https://sourceforge.net/p/snmptt/git/ci/master/tree/) and a mirror is available at [GitHub](https://github.com/AlexB7/snmptt).
+The primary git source code repository is available at [GitHub](https://github.com/snmptt/snmptt) and a mirror is available at [Sourceforge](https://sourceforge.net/p/snmptt/git/ci/master/tree/).

 # <a name="Requirements"></a>Requirements